uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * You should NOT include CSS that styles elements which your page does not have.
 * Include some changes that make your site uniquely yours.
 For example: your favourite colour, your favourite fonts, etc.

 You should use 3 JavaScript buttons to switch between these.
-For example, inside your `/templates/mytheme/templates/base.html` you can add the following to a block of your choice.
+For example, inside your `/templates/mytheme/templates/base.html` you can add the following inside `{% block head %}`.

 ```html
         <button onclick="changeStylesheet('fancy.css')">fancy mode</button>